NomicFoundation/hardhat/docs/src/content/ignition/docs/todo/deploying.md

 Each run logs its events to a journal file (recorded in a sibling file to the module under `MyModule.journal.ndjson`).
 The journal file is used to reconstruct the state of the deployment during previous runs.
 Runs are scoped to the `chainId` of the network, so that runs against different networks do not interact.
 Any failed contract deploys or contract calls will be retried, the deployment picking up from where the last fail occurred.
 Any `event` invocations that had not returned and hence were on `Hold` on the last run, will be retried as well.

-> **NOTE**: Changes to modules between runs of a deployment are not currently supported
+> NOTE: Changes to modules between runs of a deployment are not currently supported

 To start a deployment again, ignoring the state from previous runs and rerunning the entirety of the module, the force flag can be used: